matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 2 - Testing Throughout the SDLC/19 Test Types.md

 * Cover the underlying structure by the tests to an acceptable level

 ### Functional Testing
-* Checking the functional completeness, functional correctness and functional appropriateness
+* Checking the functional completeness, functional correctness & functional appropriateness
 * Evaluates the functions the system should perform
 * The functions are ‘**what**’ the system does
 * Mostly described in business requirement specs, epics, user stories, use cases